tIsGoud/makeSnapshot/readme.md

 When the status is succesfull the snapshot is created and the exit status code will be 0.
 In case of a failure the snapshot is not created and the exit status code is 1 or higher.

-The exit status code is not displayed when running the aplication from the commandline but can be checked right after the applicastion has run with the following command `echo $?`.
+The exit status code is not displayed when running the application from the commandline but can be checked right after the application has run with the following command `echo $?`.

 Jenkins takes notion of the status code.

-Sample output for a succesfull request, a failing request and how to display the exit status code:
+Sample output for a succesfull request and how to display the exit status code:

 ```
 $ ./makeSnapshot -c myConfig.yaml -m myVirtualMachineToSnap -t